Doxycycline Malaria Tablets

 *scroll to see more pack sizes

 When taken to prevent malaria, doxycycline needs to be taken at a dosage of one 100mg tablet per day.
 Each doxycycline capsule should be swallowed with a full glass of water, whilst sitting or standing up straight.
 Take the capsule at approximately the same time each day.
 Allow at least thirty minutes after taking the tablet before going to bed or lying down as this helps prevent stomach problems such as ulcers.
+Please note, product packaging may differ from the image above.

 If you experience stomach pain or nausea when taking the capsule, you may find that taking it with a meal helps prevent this side effect.